 Prescribing low potency herbal products will enable an illness to become entrenched and chronic.
 High potency herbal products will get good results; the highest potency herbal product will get the best results.
 To find the highest potency herbal product, a clinician must know how to look for it.

 A person’s vital signs are the evidence of the current physical functioning of the body.

-An herbal extract concentrate’s vital signs are the evidence of the current usefulness of the product.
+An herbal product’s vital signs are the evidence of the current capability of the product.